EvrisNastou/ATM-project/README.md

 ## ⚠️Disclaimer:

-## The copyright belogs to me and the any copy wihtout them violate the copyright ownership❗❗❗❗
+## The copyright &copy belogs to me and the any copy wihtout them violate the copyright ownership❗❗❗❗